sadmannn/happy-bday-shehooo/overview.md

 - Handles errors with retry functionality
 - Confirms successful saving of all responses
 - Provides a final safe close option
+- Enhanced "Close Now" button ensures any final recordings are sent to the webhook before closing

 #### Safety Features
 - Warning in welcome screen about proper closing procedure